As Sao Paulo goes into coronavirus lockdown, China offers to help Brazil

 A Chinese diplomatic source said the country, which has seen some success in taming the virus through severe lockdown measures, would provide Brazil “with material and technical assistance to the best of its ability.”

-Reporting by Jake Spring, Jamie McGeever and Stephen Eisenhammer; Editing by Lisa Shumaker and Rosalba O'Brien
+Reporting by Jake Spring, Jamie McGeever, Ricardo Brito and Stephen Eisenhammer; Editing by Lisa Shumaker, Rosalba O'Brien and Cynthia Osterman